quicwg/multipath/draft-ietf-quic-multipath.md

 probing packet is received on a new path before sending the CONNECTION_CLOSE frame.

+### Refusing a New Path

+An endpoint may deny the establishment of a new path initiated by its peer during the address validation procedure.
+To achieve this, the endpoint does not send a PATH_RESPONSE in response to the peer's PATH_CHALLENGE.
+The endpoint instead sends a PATH_ABANDON frame containing the Path Identifier of the refused path on another active path.

 ### Effect of RETIRE_CONNECTION_ID Frame {#retire-cid-close}

 Receiving a RETIRE_CONNECTION_ID frame causes the endpoint to discard